 Please submit reports within 24 hours of the conclusion of the game.
 Delays will also hold up expense payments.
 Action (up to and including suspension) will be taken against officials who are persistently late in sending in reports.

-All games, including friendlies, youth games, flag games, passball games, etc. However you should note that a field audit is not required for 5 vs. 5, 7 vs. 7 and 8 v 8 games (as they are played on smaller size fields).
+All games, including friendlies, youth games, flag games, passball games, etc. However you should note that a field audit is not required for 5 v 5, 7 v 7 and 8 v 8 games (as they are played on smaller size fields).

 Regardless of what a team calls it, BAFRA's definition of a game (for payment purposes) is any American football played between two teams, and our definition of a scrimmage is where only one team is involved.
 We do not charge fees for attending scrimmages so no paperwork needs to be completed if this is the case.
 The team is entirely responsible for the event, including providing whatever medical cover they feel they need.
 If two teams want to have a "controlled scrimmage" or whatever they choose to call it, then charge them the appropriate fee for a game and complete the relevant paperwork.
 The mandatory level of safety cover (including medical facilities) must be met, even if the rules are modified.

 By decision of the Directors, the Referee is responsible.
 In a test case in 1991 where a crew accepted cheques that subsequently bounced from a Category B team, it was decided that BAFRA would not recompense even those members of the crew who did not receive Newsflash.

-If you are not paid your match fee (and/or allowed travel expenses, if applicable) in full, you must:
+If you are not paid your match fee in full, you must:

 Both forms should normally be submitted online.
 This procedure applies also if the game is called off at short notice and the crew is entitled to payment.